GoogleChrome/web.dev/src/site/content/en/blog/module-workers/index.md

   - developit
 description: |
-  Module workers make it easy to unblock the main thread by moving expensive code to a background thread while keeping the ergonomic and performance benefits of standard JavaScript Modules.
+  Module workers make it easy to unblock the main thread by moving expensive code to a background thread while keeping the ergonomic and performance benefits of standard JavaScript modules.
 tags:
   - post
   - web-workers